emdashdrupal/Carto/Tutorial.md

 > *Topo - A style featuring background with lower saturation and less POI information, making it a good background map.*<a id="Figure16"></a>
 > ![Carto built-in Topo style](src/Tutorial-QGISStyleTopo.png)

-To apply style presets on the layers, please right click on the layer name in the layer panel, and then select “Properties...” option at the bottom of the menu.
+To apply style presets on the layers, please right click on the layer name in the Layers panel, and then select “Properties...” option at the bottom of the menu.
 The Layer Properties window will appear after you select the option.
 Next, left click on the “Style” button at the bottom edge of the window, and then select the “Load Style...” option.
 In this way, the second window called Database Styles Manager will show up.
 Before you load the style, please make sure the (1) Symbology and (2) Labels checkboxes in the Categories section are ticked (note that raster layers only have the Symbology checkbox).

 > **Figure 17** <br />
 > *Steps to open Database Styles Manager window.*<a id="Figure17"></a>